reveal/multiplex/README.md

 ## Getting Started

-1. Open the command line and navigate to your reveal.js folder
+1. Navigate to your reveal.js folder
 1. `npm install reveal-multiplex`
-1. `npm explore reveal-multiplex start`
+1. `node node_modules/reveal-multiplex`
 1. Follow the instructions below to set up your master and client

 ## Master Presentation